-We discussed volume portability between OS/VS systems and between OS/VS and DOS/VS systems in the section "The Special Uses of User Catalogs" in the chapter "Getting to Know What VSAM Is and Does."
-The EXPORT and IMPORT commands allow you to transport individual data sets between OS/VS systems or between OS/VS and DOS/VS systems without user catalogs.
-Figure 10 compares volume and data-set portability.
+We discussed volume portability between OS/VS systems and between OS/VS and DOS/VS systems in "The Special Uses of User Catalogs" in the chapter "Getting to Know What VSAM Is and Does."
+The EXPORT and IMPORT commands allow you to transport individual data sets between OS/VS systems or between OS/VS and DOS/VS systems, except that user catalogs are not supported by DOS/VS. Figure 10 compares volume and data-set portability.
+Data portability is achieved by moving volumes or by moving individual data sets.